taysymoneb/Module-1-Challenge/README.md

 # excel-challenge
-contains all activity files for module 1.
+contains all activity files for module 1 excel challenge.